viaticum: /vīˈadəkəm/viā tēcum

-This digital collage series is a memorial to my mother who passed away at the onset of the pandemic and who, like many, could not be honored as she should have been.
-The collection features religious themes, ideals of beauty, and the island of Sicily: a tribute to the land that she loved.
+Released in 2021: This digital collage series is a special and personal project for me.
+This series is a memorial to my mother who passed away at the onset of the pandemic and who, like many, could not be honored as she should have been.
+The collection features religious themes, ideals of beauty, and the island of Sicily.
+Covid restrictions prevented us from holding a proper memorial or burial.

 This is a virtual planting of flowers around her grave.

 Isabella Claudia Eugenia, daughter of King Phillip II of Spain wears a crown of Roses to honor the Patron Saint of Sicily, Santa Rosalia who is called upon to intercede during plagues.

 The figure: Alonso Sanchez Coello (1531-1588) This painting of Isabelle Claudia Eugenia was commissioned by her father, Phillip I, King of Spain who became King of Naples and Sicily.

 The Adoration of the Magi

 Artist Geertgen tot Sint Jans

 The Adoration of the Magi.
 An oil on panel painting of the Adoration of the Magi by the Renaissance artist Geertgen tot Sint Jans in the collection of the Rijksmuseum.
 I chose this scene because it represents one of the most recognized and celebrated events in Christianity, the birth of Jesus.